B2B Lead Generation Glossary

 Search Engine Optimization is the practice of optimizing websites and content to rank higher in search engine results for relevant keywords in B2B tech markets.

-You align content with search intent and technical best practices to increase organic visibility.
-Effective B2B SEO focuses on high-intent keywords related to specific solutions and use cases rather than broad industry terms.
-SEO feeds inbound marketing by making your content discoverable during prospect research, but effectiveness varies as search engines evolve.
+Aligning content with search intent and technical best practices increases organic visibility.
+Effective B2B SEO focuses on high-intent keywords tied to specific solutions and use cases, not broad industry terms that attract researchers with no buying intent.
+SEO feeds inbound marketing by making your content discoverable during prospect research, but effectiveness shifts as search engines evolve, so treat it as a moving target.

 Related Terms: